Jonathan Nichols

 State Senate Career (2000–2012)

-Child Protection Legislation
+Child Protection Legislation — His Life's Work

 Nichols built one of the most aggressive legislative records on child protection in Oklahoma history:

 - Senate Bill 1800 (2006): Established the Child Abuse Response Team (CART) within the Oklahoma State Bureau of Investigation (OSBI).
-CART agents were required to have primary investigator status on at least 500 cases of physical or sexual abuse of a child or 100+ hours of training on forensic interviewing of children.
+CART agents were required to have primary investigator status on at least 500 cases of physical or sexual abuse of a child, or 100+ hours of training on forensic interviewing of children.
 This created a statewide team of expert investigators available to assist local law enforcement on difficult child abuse cases.

 - Aggravated child pornography: Created the crime of aggravated child pornography, imposing a life prison term for anyone convicted of possessing 100 or more images of child pornography.

 - Senate Bill 646 (2005): Authorized the OSBI to collect DNA from individuals convicted of all felony offenses.
-According to the OSBI, this bill directly resulted in the identification of suspects in 85 different previously unsolved investigations.
+According to the OSBI, this bill directly resulted in the identification of suspects in 85 previously unsolved investigations.

-- Julie's Law: Approved by the Senate to enhance protections for children.
+- Julie's Law: Enhanced protections for children.

 Awards and Recognition